hartery5/Newton2Law/README.md

 ## Math
 I would suggest revisiting this once we have made more headway in Chapter 5.
 The tedium of vector mathematics is presented in its entirety for clarity (to whom?).

-We will analyze the cart on the table as it slides without.
+We will analyze the cart on the table as it slides frictionlessly across the table (see advanced exercise for friction).
 The net force results from the sum of all forces:

 $$ \vec{F_{net,1}} = \sum_i \vec{F_{i,1}} $$